 MIN-Corps, an I-Corps site

 MIN-Corps is the University of Minnesota site for the National Science Foundation I-Corps program.
-We provide commercialization education and coaching programs that help STEM students, postdocs and faculty develop the skills required to translate their innovations into product and services with real-world impact.
+We provide commercialization education and coaching programs that help STEM students, postdocs, research scientists and faculty develop the skills required to translate their innovations into product and services with real-world impact.
 To learn more about MIN-Corps leadership and how to contact us, click here.

 The I-Corps National Teams Experience